SQCDP: From Basics to Operational Performance

 Customer satisfaction and retention depend heavily on the quality of goods delivered.
 Even minor deviations in quality can lead to product recalls or regulatory penalties, which can happen at any stage of the production process.

 Quality issues often stem from inconsistent processes, a lack of standardization, or insufficient training.
 Given the complexities of the typical production environment, it’s often difficult to pin down the root cause of quality discrepancies too.
-However, incorporating SQCDP boards can help identify potential issues before they impact quality, thus helping managers ensure consistent outcomes.
+However, incorporating SQCDP boards and visualizing key quality metrics can help identify potential issues before they impact quality, thus helping managers ensure consistent outcomes.

 Example: